 Before we start

-This guide assumes you have all the necessary gear, and it's all plugged in correctly.
+This guide assumes you have all the necessary gear.

-If you're not there yet, please refer back to Step 0: What is the JackTrip Virtual Studio?
+If you're not there yet, please refer back to What is the JackTrip Virtual Studio?

 Registering your JackTrip Bridge